aelshi/pathfinder/README.md

 pathfinder
 ==========

-A* implementation using binary heaps.
+A* implementation using binary heaps and SMA* using interval heaps.